 High-efficiency furnaces (90% AFUE and up) create condensation, which is drained out via a drain line.

-Do this: Check around the furnace unit.
+The solution: Check around the furnace unit.
 Do you see any water on the floor?
 That might be water flowing up from a clogged condensate drain line.
 Try unclogging the condensate drain line using this video tutorial.